 7. If you are investing for your retirement with a pension account, always mention that in the tax form to reduce applicable taxes.

 8. Always sign and date your return, when you are filing non-electronic return.
-For us, who file electronic tax return, we don’t have to worry about this as we can’t submit the form unless we digitally sign the return.
+For us, who do a free efile electronic tax return, we don’t have to worry about this as we can’t submit the form unless we digitally sign the return.
 For paper returns though, mistakes might happen and an unsigned returns is considered not-filed.

 9. Check all your stock investments and see if they are able to reduce your tax a little bit by showing the actual loss.
 Take a printout of your stock transactions.
 Remember unrealized losses (stocks you didn’t sell off during the year) can’t be shown as money lost and can’t be claimed.
 Forgetting about doing this will always result in more taxes.
 Remember you can only show up to $3,000 loss in a calendar year.
 Further losses can be carried forward to next year’s tax return.